0xMukesh/hashnode-blogs/ckzckohff0c24yus17une8zny.md

    ![](https://imgur.com/fgIkn2L.png)

-   - If you are getting error something like this, add a new script to `package.json`
+   - If you are getting an error something like this, add a new script to `package.json`

      ```
      "postinstall": "remix setup node"